chmouel/nextmeeting/README.md

 ## What is it?

-nextmeeting is a simple cli leveraging gcalcli to show  the next meetings.
+nextmeeting is a simple CLI leveraging gcalcli to show the next meetings.

 It has a few features compared to just gcalcli :

-* bar integration (ie: [waybar](https://github.com/Alexays/Waybar)/[polybar](https://github.com/polybar/polybar) etc..)
+- bar integration (i.e: [waybar](https://github.com/Alexays/Waybar)/[polybar](https://github.com/polybar/polybar) and probably others)
-* smart date in english (not just the date, tomorrow or others)
+- smart date in English (not just the date, tomorrow or others)
-* show the time to go for current meeting
+- show the time to go for current meeting
-* change colors if there is 5 minutes to go to the meeting
+- change colors if there is 5 minutes to go to the meeting
-* hyperlink in default view to click on terminal
+- hyperlink in default view to click on terminal
-* notificaiton via notify-send 5 minutes before meeting
+- notification via notify-send 5 minutes before meeting
-* title elipsis
+- title ellipsis
+- Exclude next day meetings.

 ## Screenshot